tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 secondary-paths:

 > A YANG container that holds the set of secondary paths.
 A secondary path is identified by 'name'.
-A secondary path can be referenced from the TE tunnel's 'candidate-secondary-path' list.
+A secondary path can be referenced from the TE Tunnel's 'candidate-secondary-path' list.
 A secondary path contains attributes similar to a primary path.

 secondary-reverse-paths:

 > A YANG container that holds teh set of secondary reverse paths.
 A secondary reverse path is identified by 'name'.
-A secondary reverse path can be referenced from the TE tunnel's 'candidate-secondary-reverse-paths' list.
+A secondary reverse path can be referenced from the TE Tunnel's 'candidate-secondary-reverse-paths' list.
 A secondary reverse path contains attributes similar to a primary path.

 The following set common path attributes are shared for primary forward and reverse primary and secondary paths:

 compute-only:

-> A path of TE tunnel is, by default, provisioned so that it can is instantiated in forwarding to carry traffic as soon as a valid path is computed.
+> A path of TE Tunnel is, by default, provisioned so that it can is instantiated in forwarding to carry traffic as soon as a valid path is computed.
 In some cases, a TE path may be provisioned for the only purpose of computing a path and reporting it without the need to instantiate the LSP or commit any